ucsb-cs-education/array-of-talks-web-site/README.md

 (1) Open index.html for editing.

+EVERYTHING BELOW THIS LINE IS OUT OF DATE!!!
+FIX ME!!!!

 (2) Locate lines like this one: <code> &lt;div id="toolbar5" class="array clearfix"&gt;</code>.

 You'll see one for each talk, e.g. toolbar10, toolbar9, toolbar8, toolbar7, etc.  You are looking for the highest numbered one.